taocpp/json/README.md

   * Provides JSON Value (DOM-style).
   * Provides JSON Events (SAX-style).
   * Numeric values are stored as `std::int64_t`, `std::uint64_t` or `double`.
+  * Allows storing and handling non-finite floating point values `NaN`, `Infinity` and `-Infinity`.
+  * Allows storing and handling of binary data.
   * Does *not* support duplicate keys in JSON objects.
   * Currently only supports UTF-8 as input and output encoding.